mattc-try/rust-google-oauth2/README.md

 # Google OAuth Rust Implementation

-A secure Rust implementation of Google OAuth 2.0 authentication using Warp web framework and JWT validation.
+A "secure" Rust implementation of Google OAuth 2.0 authentication using Warp web framework and JWT validation.

 ## Features